Wise Parenting

 Conclusion

 This podcast episode was a deep remembering.
-That parenting is not about shaping perfect humans, but about becoming more whole ourselves.
-That our children aren’t here to reflect our worth—they’re here to walk beside us, as mirrors, as messengers, as mysteries unfolding.
-We are not here to get it right all the time.
-We are here to be present, to be honest, to be willing to repair when we rupture.
+A remembering that parenting is not about shaping perfect humans, but about becoming more whole ourselves.
+Our children are not here to reflect our worth.
+They are here to walk beside us, as mirrors, as messengers, and as unfolding mysteries.
+We are not meant to get it right all the time.
+We are here to be present, to be honest, and to be willing to repair when rupture happens.
 And that is enough.
-Let your parenting be a spiritual practice.
-Let it crack you open.
-Let it teach you how to come home to yourself—so your child learns how to do the same.

 Recommended Podcasts